 – En faire un fromage (to do a cheese of it) means to exaggerate a situation

-- Вешать лапшу на уши (Vešat’ lapšu na ušy – in English, to hang noodles on someone’s ears) = to lie to someone
+– Вешать лапшу на уши (Vešat’ lapšu na ušy – in English, to hang noodles on someone’s ears) means to lie to someone

-- Importar un pepino (to mind a cucumber to someone): not to worry about something at all
+– Importar un pepino (to mind a cucumber to someone) means not to worry about something at all

-- Tener un cacao mental (to have a cocoa mind): To be confused
+– Tener un cacao mental (to have a cocoa mind) meaning to be confused

 – Oont ke munh mein jeera (A cumin seed in a camel’s mouth) describes an insufficient offer